ranganath18/Customer_Churn_Prediction_DashBoard/ReadMe.md

 🚀 Live App: [Click here](https://customerchurnpredictiondashboard-xqwkbxn35fwdiqvdw8uzwk.streamlit.app/)

+##Upload the sample dataset in the Batch Prediction tab to see results instantly.

 ## 🚀 Overview

 Customer churn is a critical business problem where companies lose customers over time.
 This project builds a complete ML system to: